w3c/wcag-act-rules/content/rules/ee13b5/proposed.md

 ### Assumptions

-A mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- A mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- Users who are not visually impaired can comprehend the contents of the video through visual cues and information presented visually.

 ### Accessibility Support